arashlayeghi/koa-rest-api/README.md

 1. npm install
 2. npm start

-3. Try to authenticate with the plain text username "user" and password "pwd" (in next phases these must come from database)
+3. Try to authenticate with the plain text username "user" and password "pwd" (in next phases these must come from database and obviously the password must be hashed)

 curl -X POST \
   http://localhost:3000/auth \